Families’ Rights under FERPA

 Students can choose to share an unofficial transcript, degree audit and/or enrollment verification with their family members to demonstrate their academic performance and progress.

-The Registrar’s Office then must authenticate a family member’s identity by reviewing a valid photo ID, either in person or via video call.
+The Registrar’s Office then must authenticate a family member’s identity by reviewing a valid, non-expired photo ID, either in person or via video call.

 Family members who need access to student billing information must ask their student to set up an authorized user in E-Pay.
 Authorized users can make payments on behalf of their student and access the student’s billing statements, payment history, account activity and tax statements.

 For more information, watch the Registrar’s FERPA for Families video presentation.
 You can also access the slides from the presentation.